 The residents of the San Ignacio lagoon established strict regulations enforced inside the whale watching area to protect the whales and provide guests with the most intimate whale watching in the world.
 During the winter months (Jan – April), the sleepy fishing town comes alive with whales and their fans.
 Experienced fishermen captain each vessel (panga) and a naturalist guide will share interesting stories and their love for the amazing creatures on daily outings to the see the whales.

 There are several ways to reach this isolated area, travel logistics can be a bit complicated but once you have been eye-to-eye with a mama gray whale and her calf your efforts will be trivialized.
 The closest international airport is Loreto, a five to six hour drive from the lagoon.
 Intrepid travelers can also fly into San Jose del Cabo or La Paz and explore the Sea of Cortez side before heading to the Pacific.
-For hard-core whale enthusiasts we offer a four night trip beginning and ending in San Diego with a special flight to the lagoon, the San Ignacio Whale Safari.

 We can help you arrange transportation based on your desires.
 Want to leave the driving to a professional?
 We can arrange private or shared transport from San Ignacio town, Loreto, La Paz, and San Jose del Cabo.
 Buses in Baja are incredibly comfortable, safe and reliable.
 Rental cars are another good option.
 Roads are well maintained and well signed, making it easy for the inexperienced navigator.
 The road to the lagoon is almost entirely paved, eliminating the need for a 4×4 vehicle.